Wilmington English Sigma Tau Delta

 This page serves both to announce upcoming events, and as an archive proudly displaying our activities to date.
 Let's just say WC English hit the 21st century rolling!
-It's our third century since we began at National Normal University of Lebanon, Ohio in 1855 (which later merged with Wilmington College, founded 1870).
+It's our third century since we began at National Normal University of Lebanon, Ohio in 1855 (which merged in 1917 with Wilmington College, founded 1870).

 The contents will be inclusive, not restricted to Sigma Tau Delta or my own (Dr. McNelis's) exploits--anything our current students, alumni, faculty or other colleagues do is fair game to be recorded here for convenient one-stop reference.

 WC ALUM AMANDA SCHEAR

 Named OCTELA Outstanding English Language Arts Educator, High School, Ohio, 2014